 Know Before You Go

-A 9-hole real golf course, a football course, driving range, climbing wall, batting cages, golf simulators, volleyball coursers and other facilities are on-site as well.
+A 9-hole real golf course, driving range, climbing wall, batting cages, golf simulators, volleyball courses, and other facilities are on-site as well.